 Your Will spells out exactly how you would like your assets handled after you've passed and can include who will be guardians of your minor children.

 It's not a legal requirement in the UK to have a Will, although your estate can be classed as 'intestate' if you don't have one.
 The law will then decide who gets your assets.
-In result of this your estate would be passed on to people within your family as of right and you may not have wanted your estate distributed in such a way.
+In the result of this your estate would be passed on to people within your family as of right and you may not have wanted your estate distributed in such away.

 What is involved in making a will?